Johnstown Inclined Plane: 2020s refurbishment

 In 2021, the incline closed for a renovation, which was expected to cost more than $12 million; the visitor center and Asiago's restaurant remained open during the project.
 The refurbishment included restoration of the cars, a complete overhaul of the mechanical and electrical systems, and replacement of all the track ties.
 The project was funded by a variety of state and federal funds, including part of a $24 million federal grant from the Rebuilding American Infrastructure with Sustainability and Equity program.
 Donations from local foundations also covered some of the restoration cost.
 By July 2022, the incline's ties had been replaced, a drainage system had been added, and vegetation had been planted around the incline.

 Though the project was supposed to be completed in early 2023, the renovation stalled after work was 92 percent complete.
 Local TV station WJAC-TV reported in May 2023 that the incline's reopening had been delayed due to issues in completing and delivering the sheave wheels, to which the cables are attached.
 After further issues arose, CamTran halted the renovation in January 2024.
 The sheave wheels had been delivered but needed to be remade; officials had also discovered damage to one of the cables, and the incline needed to be inspected and recertified before it could reopen.
 The same month, CamTran began soliciting bids for the replacement of a footbridge at the bottom of the incline.
 In May 2024, CamTran awarded three contracts for the renovation of the incline's visitor center, its observation deck, and the footbridge.
 Due to the continued delays, CamTran declined to review bids for replacement cables that September, as the cables were not ready to be installed.

 Work resumed in December 2024 after CamTran finished investigating the cable damage.
 By March 2025, CamTran wanted to reopen the Johnstown Incline by the end of the year, and the replacement sheave wheels were installed that April.
 By that July, workers had conducted successful test runs of the funicular cars and were adding sensors.
 CamTram was hiring staff for the incline by September 2025, and the Pennsylvania government inspected the incline the next month.
+The incline's reopening was subsequently delayed again to early 2026 due to brake issues; the brake system had been repaired by February 2026.
+The incline passed a state inspection that May and completed a 30-day testing phase in July.
+The Johnstown Inclined Plane reopened on September 10, 2026, with free rides for 30 days.